flag United States United States: Tax system

 Tax Rate

 Corporate Income Tax Federal corporate income tax is applied with a flat rate of 21% to the effectively connected income (ECI).
-State and local governments may also impose income taxes (generally ranging between 1% and 12%), thus the effective tax rate in each state.
+State and local governments may also impose income taxes (generally ranging between 1% and 12%), thus the effective tax rate in each state may vary.
 Click here for more information about corporate tax rates.

 S Corporations Tax Corporations with up to 100 eligible shareholders (none of whom may be corporations) that meet certain specific requirements are generally not subject to U.S. federal income tax.